Increasing ultrasound field-of-view with reduced element count arrays containing large elements: Background Theory

-Lastly, this paper made use of coupled elements to imitate larger elements.
-The coupled elements still had kerf gaps in between, which a large element of the same width would not have.
-The Fourier transforms of the elements shows the effect these gaps will have on the directivity, displayed in Figure \ref{fig3:coupled_directivities}.
-In the Fourier transforms, only small differences in the side lobes are observed, while the main lobes are basically identical.
-Therefore, coupled elements make a good approximation of a single, large element with the same width.
+Applying these sensitivity values to individual elements, we took the spatial Fourier transforms of coupled and large elements, displayed in Figure \ref{fig3:coupled_directivities}.
+The large elements are assumed to have a uniform gain of one across their face.
+In the Fourier transforms, only small differences in the side lobes are observed, while the main lobes are practically identical.

+Next, to examine the sensitivity differences, we derived the ratio of axial pressure amplitudes for large versus coupled elements.
+If we approximate the elements as cylindrical line elements, the axial pressure amplitude in the far field is given by \cite{kinsler_fundamentals_2012}

+where \(\rho_{0}\) is the density of the medium, \(c\) is the sound speed, \(U_{0}\) is the particle velocity amplitude, \(a\) is the radius of the cylinder, \(r\) is the depth, \(k\) is the wavenumber, and \(L\) is the length of the source.
+For a large element, the axial pressure is simply given by Eq. \ref{eq:axial_pressure} with the appropriate length plugged in.
+For a coupled element, the axial pressure will be a sum of the individual element contributions.
+If we assume symmetry about the axis, the pressure is simply

+where \(W\) is the width of individual elements, \(\theta\) is the angle between the center of an individual element and the axis, and \(G(\theta)\) is the element directivity (see Figure \ref{fig4:axial_pressure_diagram}).
+Taking the ratio cancels most of the terms and leaves the following expression for coupling by two,